TRAFFIC, TRANSIT, WEATHER: Welcome to Thursday

 BUSES, WATER TAXI, FERRIES

-Metro is on a regular weekday schedule.
+Metro is on its regular weekday schedule.
 Watch @kcmetrobus for word of trip cancellations.

 Ferries: WSF continues a two-boat schedule on the Fauntleroy-Vashon-Southworth run.
 Check here for alerts/updates.